CESNET/Nemea-Detectors/blacklistfilter/urldetect/README.md

 </configuration>
 ```

-- `blacklist_file`: An URL file created by Blacklist downloader, containing (sorted) entries from all blacklists
+- `blacklist_file`: An URL file created by Blacklist downloader, containing (sorted) entries (FQDNs and URLs) from all blacklists

 - `watch_blacklists`: A flag indicating whether the blacklist file is being reloaded everytime the file changes.
 When set to false,
 the blacklists are loaded only once at the startup of the module